-Our degreed programs include:
+Our degree programs include:

-The Department offers two certificate programs:
+The Department offers two Certificate programs:

-We also offer two minors:
+We also offer three minors:

 Both geography and environmental studies are broad fields of study bridging the human and natural environments.